dsc-courses/dsc80-2026-su/syllabus.md

 The following activities are considered cheating and are not allowed in DSC 80 (not an exhaustive list):

-- Using or submitting code acquired from other students (except from your partner during projects), the web, or any other resource not officially sanctioned by this course
+- Using or submitting code acquired from other peoples (except from your partner during projects)
 - Posting your code online, including on Campuswire, unless privately to instructors only
 - Having any other person complete any part of your assignment on your behalf